Background information

 -

-Rename, Clone, or Delete the dataset
+Rename, Clone, or Delete the dataset.

 - Hover over the name of the dataset.

-button, then select Rename/Clone/Delete.
+, then select Rename/Clone/Delete.

 - When you hover over the dataset, it displays the original name of the dataset.